ElrieM/CI_MS1_MBM/README.md

 The following tools were used to validate every page of porject to ensure there were no syntax errors in the project:

-- HTML - W3C Markup Validator.
-Report can be found [here](docs/readme/html-validation.pdf)
+- HTML - W3C Markup Validator
+  - Report can be found [here](docs/readme/html-validation.pdf)
-- CSS - W3C CSS Validator.
-All errors / warnings relate to Bootstrap and Font Awesome, no errors or warnings from CSS style file.
-Report can be found [here](docs/readme/css-validation.png)
+- CSS - W3C CSS Validator
+  - All errors / warnings relate to Bootstrap and Font Awesome,
+  - No errors or warnings from CSS style file unrelated to Bootstrap
+  - Report can be found [here](docs/readme/css-validation.png)
-- Accessibility - WAVE Web Accessibility Evaluation Tool.
-Report can be found [here](docs/readme/wave-validation.pdf)
+- Accessibility - WAVE Web Accessibility Evaluation Tool
+  - Report can be found [here](docs/readme/wave-validation.pdf)
-- Performance - Chrome Lighthouse.
-Report can be found [here](docs/readme/lighthouse-validation.pdf)
+- Performance - Chrome Lighthouse
+  - Report can be found [here](docs/readme/lighthouse-validation.pdf)

 ## 4.2 Testing User Stories from User Experience (UX) Section